boshetyn/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

     |Activate_Pod_1| |Activate_Pod_2|

 2. The **Fill Pod** screen is displayed.
-Fill a new pod with at least 80 units of insulin and listen for two beeps indicating that the pod is ready to be primed.
-When calculating the total amount of insulin you need for 3 days, please take into account that priming the pod will use 12 to 15 units.
+Fill a new pod with at least 85 units of insulin and listen for two beeps indicating that the pod is ready to be primed.

     |Activate_Pod_3|